Generalized Cluster Trees and Singular Measures: Theory for Nonsingular Measures

 \section{Theory for Nonsingular Measures}

-To study the theory for nonsingular measures, we make the following assumptions.\\ {\bf Assumptions.} \begin{itemize} \item[(P1)] $p$ has a compact support $\K$ and is a Morse function with $\|p\|_{\ell,\infty}<\infty$ for $\ell=0,\cdots, 4.$ \item[(K1)] $K(x)$ has compact support and is non-increasing on $[0,1]$, and has at least fourth-order bounded derivative and
+To study the theory for nonsingular measures, we make the following assumptions.\\ {\bf Assumptions.} \begin{itemize} \item[(P1)] $p$ has a compact support $\K$ and is a Morse function and is four times differentiable with $\|p\|_{\ell,\infty}<\infty$ for $\ell=0,\cdots, 4.$ \item[(K1)] $K(x)$ has compact support and is non-increasing on $[0,1]$, and has at least fourth-order bounded derivative and